sitecrafting/sitka-insights-wordpress/README.md

 ### Installing Manually

+Go to the GitHub [releases page](https://github.com/sitecrafting/sitka-insights-wordpress/releases/) and download the .zip archive of the latest release.
+Make sure you download the release archive, **not** the source code archive.
+For example, if the latest release is called `v2.x.x`, click the download link that says **sitka-insights-v2.x.x.zip**.
+(You can also use the `tar.gz` archive if you want - they are the same code.)

-Download the .zip archive of the latest release and place the extracted directory in `wp-content/plugins`.
+Once downloaded and unzipped, place the extracted directory in `wp-content/plugins`.
 Activate the plugin from the WP Admin as you normally would.

 ### Installing via Composer